Cumbre Vieja

 Geology

-Cumbre Vieja is one of the most volcanically active zones in the Atlantic Ocean, with at least 7 eruptions in the last 500 years including the recent 2021 Tajogaite eruption that produced new volcanic cones, extensive lava flows, and substantial ash deposits across the southern island.
-The volcanic ridge is constructed of basaltic and phonolitic lavas, cinder cones, and pyroclastic deposits that collectively record millions of years of island-building volcanism above the Canarian hotspot.
-The 2021 eruption added approximately 60 hectares of new land where lava entered the ocean, creating new coastal platforms and dramatically reshaping the western coastline.
+Cumbre Vieja is one of the most volcanically active zones in the Atlantic Ocean, with at least 8 recorded eruptions since 1470, including the 2021 Tajogaite eruption that produced new volcanic cones, extensive lava flows covering more than 1,200 hectares, and substantial ash deposits across the southern island.
+[1] The volcanic ridge is constructed of basaltic and phonolitic lavas, cinder cones, and pyroclastic deposits that collectively record millions of years of island-building volcanism above the Canarian hotspot.
+The 2021 eruption added approximately 47 hectares of new land where lava entered the ocean, creating new coastal platforms and dramatically reshaping the western coastline.

 Climate And Weather